adtzlr/felupe/docs/tutorial/shear.rst

    :width: 400px

-A numeric quad-region created on the mesh in combination with a vector-valued displacement field as well as scalar-valued fields for the hydrostatic pressure and the volume ratio represents the rubber numerically.
+A numeric quad-region created on the mesh in combination with a vector-valued displacement field for plane-strain as well as scalar-valued fields for the hydrostatic pressure and the volume ratio represents the rubber numerically.
 A shear loadcase is applied on the displacement field.
 This involves setting up a y-symmetry plane as well as the absolute value of the prescribed shear movement in direction :math:`x` at the MPC-centerpoint.

 ..  code-block:: python

     region = fe.RegionQuad(mesh)
-    fields = fe.FieldsMixed(region, n=3, values=[0, 0, 1])
+    fields = fe.FieldsMixed(region, n=3, planestrain=True)

     f0 = lambda y: np.isclose(y, 0)
     f2 = lambda y: np.isclose(y, 2* H)